CrimsonTautology/sm-in-game-audio/README.md

 #IGA Map Change
 Will play a random "map theme" during the map change transition.
 If map voting is enabled on the server it will start when the map vote is called.
 This will override a pall if it is playing.

-#IGA Donator Intro
+#IGA VIP Intro
-Will play a donator's "theme song" when they join the server.
+Will play a VIP's "theme song" when they join the server.
 Theme songs are generally short, ~10 seconds in length and can be set through the web page.
 This will not override a pall if they join while one is playing.

 #IGA Karaoke
 Allows admins to start a karaoke player using IGA.
 A Karaoke song will need a song_id from the iga website with a corresponding lyric .lrc file.
 Set which songs are available to be karaoked in `addons/sourcemod/configs/iga.karaoke.cfg` and store your .lrc files in `addons/sourcemod/data/karaoke/`.
 Bring up the karaoke menu with the `sm_karaoke` command.